Thanksgiving is Thursday, which means a few things:

 On the day-to-day, his “Make America Great Again” hat is sufficient to announce to the world, “I am a crusty douche nozzle who thinks all women are liars, people of color are criminals, brown people are terrorists, and seatbelt laws are government overreach.”
 For fear of getting his incisors and bicuspids rearranged, Uncle T limits his public viewpoint espousal to the wearing of a tacky red hat.

 But in the company of people with this unique mix—DNA bonds and a desire to avoid conflict—Uncle Troll gets the opportunity to lob shit grenades into the crowd.

-“You know, the mainstream media won’t cover this, but Uranium One is the real scandal.”
+“You know, the mainstream media won’t cover this, but Antifa is the REAL problem.”